ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 .. note:: both `success` and `succeeded` work (`fail`/`failed`, etc).
+.. warning:: Do NOT use `defined` or `default` to check if a variable was skipped.
+A skipped variable is still defined - metadata is inserted into the variable to record whether it was skipped, among other things.

 To see what facts are available on a particular system, you can do the following in a playbook::